 Bob Rutter is a lawyer with Rutter & Russin, LLC in Cleveland, Ohio and represents policyholders in a wide variety of insurance coverage disputes.

-Rutter & Russin has been helping individuals and businesses with the wrongful denial of water and other property damage claims for over 25 years.
+Rutter & Russin has been helping individuals and businesses with the wrongful denial of water and other property damage claims for nearly 30 years.
 If you need help for your insurance claim dispute, contact us today for a free consultation.